davidsday/go-tdd/README.txt

 NOTE:  This plugin is under active development.
 I try to keep the documentation current.
-But things change not always in real time.
+But things change, not always in real time.

 This is a Vim plugin that seeks to bring two things to the Vim golang development experience: